 I am Cecil Touchon, I am an artist, a lifelong practitioner of collage and typographic abstraction, and a steward of creative lineage.
 My work explores the layered languages of form and meaning, the hidden harmonies within chance, and the poetic architecture of silence and sound.

-For over four decades, I’ve sustained a self-directed studio practice rooted in intuition, discipline, and attentive play.
-Alongside this, after a profound awakening at the age of 21 I soon after became a Sufi initiate and was later ordained as a Cherag—a minister of the Universal Worship in the Inayati Sufi tradition.
-While I don’t wear robes or carry titles into the studio, this ordination continues to inform the atmosphere I cultivate in my life and work.
+I grew up through 10 years of Catholic parochial school.
+At the age of forteen I had a deep mystical experience which shifted my thinking.
+Later, after a profound awakening at the age of 21 I soon after became a Sufi initiate and was later ordained as a Cherag—a minister of the Universal Worship in the Inayati Sufi tradition.
+I have spent much of my adult life in the study of the sacred texts of all spiritual traditions and this continues to inform the atmosphere I cultivate in my life and work.
 I think of my studio as a hermitage.

 I see art-making as a form of inner attunement—a way of listening to the deeper rhythms of being and giving them form.
 Whether in the studio, in conversation with other creatives, or in the quiet work of archiving and preserving what has been made, I try to live in service to that subtle light that moves through all true creative acts.